Undergraduate Course

 Placement year

-Alternatively, you can spend your third year on a placement year with an external organisation.
-These are usually sports teams or clubs and provide the opportunity for you to apply your academic knowledge in a practical working environment and develop your personal skills.
+As well as the 200-250 hours of placement you will go as part of the course, you can spend your third year on a placement year with an external organisation before returning to complete your final year.
+These placements are usually with sports teams or clubs and provide the opportunity for you to apply your academic knowledge in a practical working environment and develop your personal skills.

-Organisations our students have recently been placed with include West Ham United Football Club, Colchester United Football Club, Colchester Rugby Club and Royal Hospital School.
+Some organisations that have recently provided placement year opportunities include West Ham United Football Club, Colchester United Football Club, Colchester Rugby Club, Saracens Rugby Club and Royal Hospital School.

 If you complete a placement year, you'll only pay 20% of your usual tuition fee to Essex for that year.